lily-osp/AutoThrottleNG/docs/system_architecture.md

 - **Configuration Flexibility**: Runtime configuration without recompilation
 - **Error Handling**: Comprehensive error reporting for integration debugging

-This architecture ensures AutoThrottleNG is both powerful and resource-efficient, suitable for a wide range of control applications while maintaining safety and reliability.
+This architecture ensures AutoThrottleNG is resource-efficient, suitable for a wide range of control applications while maintaining safety and reliability.
 The modular design allows for easy integration into existing projects and extension for specialized applications.